 Welcome back to the 2nd in my mini-series on creating a Homeschool plan.
 If you have missed the first post in the series then you can hop over and read more on developing a plan and setting a course for your high school.

-As I have a recent high school graduate and another firmly placed in the high school years, my posts in this series are geared towards these high school years.
-There are plenty of posts out there on homeschooling in general and even more focusing on the younger years, but not many that I’ve come across in high school.
-So I am hoping that these posts will be of some help to those who are navigating the high school years.
+There are plenty of posts out there on homes educating in general and even more focusing on the younger years.
+But there are not many that help the home educating mum who is tackling the high school years, so I am hoping that these posts will be of some help to those who are navigating high school.

 * We agreed a reading list of the year based on the recommended reading list of classics of the Oxford University Writers Inspire Website.
 Some we will read and discuss together, others she will read on her own.

 * We discussed some of the regular things that have been a part of our homeschool over the years.
 We determined that she would rather not do formal nature study any more but rather more cooking and baking as is her bent.
 (I have to say that I was a little sad at this BUT as she is the only one in our homeschool I feel that it is important to follow her interests and giftings.
 We will still go on nature walks but it just won’t be as ‘planned out and purposeful’ as it has been).

 * We discussed the commitment that would be needed from her this year in order to ensure that she prepares as best she can for her SAT as well as the need to achieve at least a 3.0 GPA (this is a “B” average) in all her subjects.